Master of Maritime Business Administration and Logistics (MBAA) and Juris Doctor (JDLW) Combined Degree Program

 On-Campus and Distance Education Degree Programs

 A request to schedule the final examination must be submitted to the Graduate and Professional School via ARCS a minimum of 10 working days in advance of the scheduled date for the examination.
-The Graduate and Professional School must be notified in writing of any cancellations.
+The Graduate and Professional School will be notified via ARCS of any cancellations.
 A student may be given only one opportunity to repeat the final examination for the master’s degree and that must be within a time period that does not extend beyond the end of the next regular semester (Summer terms are excluded).

 Non-Thesis Option